-Students attending LTC may appeal a final grade.
+Students attending LTC may appeal a final grade, assignment grade, or other academic concern through the following process.

 All appeals must be initiated in writing no later than twenty-one (21) business days following the submission of the grade.
 The steps below will be followed.